 Founded in 1898, Bullard is a leading manufacturer of high-quality personal protective equipment and systems that are marketed worldwide.
 Product lines include thermal imagers, hard hats, firefighter and rescue helmets, supplied air respirators, powered air-purifying respirators, and air quality equipment.
 Bullard is a fifth-generation family-owned enterprise whose employees are committed to excellence in every product category.
-The Company, headquartered in Cynthiana, Kentucky, is led by President and CEO Eric Pasch.
+The Company, headquartered in Cynthiana, Kentucky, is led by CEO Wells Bullard.
 The Board of Directors has been led by Edward “Jed” Bullard since 1998.

 Bullard traces its heritage back to 1898, a time of great opportunity in the western United States.
 Founded in San Francisco by Edward Dickinson Bullard, the Company originally supplied carbide lamps and other mining equipment to gold and copper miners in California, Nevada and Arizona.
 When his son, E.W.
 Bullard, returned from World War I, he combined his understanding of customer needs and his experience with his doughboy army helmet to design a protective headgear for miners.
 This “Hard Boiled®” hat, introduced in 1919, represented the first of many innovative designs that have led Bullard to its prominent position in head protection for industrial and emergency response applications.